-Example 6: Create Emotional Impact with Data Storytelling
+Example 6: Create an Emotional Impact with Data Storytelling

-When you can bypass the logical mind and talk directly to the viewers heart – you’ll have emotional impact.
+When you can bypass the logical mind and talk directly to the viewer’s heart – you’ll have an emotional impact.
 It’s how you make them care about your message.
-Data storytelling must have emotional impact.
+Data storytelling must have an emotional impact.

-This data story has emotional impact.
-Do you really understand what a millions lives might look like – what about when millions and millions of lives are lost.
+This data story has an emotional impact.
+Do you really understand what a million lives might look like – what about when millions and millions of lives are lost.
 This data story illustrates not only what the United States sacrificed, but certainly what Russia also sacrificed.
-It gives new dimension to what impact Hitler had on Europe as a whole.
-It had lasting emotional impact on me.
+It gives a new dimension to what impact Hitler had on Europe as a whole.
+It had a lasting emotional impact on me.

 Example 7: Think of Your Data in Different Ways

 It would have been easy to just provide a bar chart that showed how tall each mountain was – but why not let the mountain do it?
 When being visual you have to think about making the connection and keeping the numbers simple.
 It was difficult to follow the online dating story numbers above, but this story helps you think about the size of these mountains.
 It’s great data storytelling!